 The first online exam offered is the INA Nanny Basic Skills Exam, which is used to demonstrate that an individual has a basic level of knowledge in childcare.
 The other exam is the INA Nanny Credential Exam, which is proctored and covers skills that an experienced childcare worker would possess.
 Each of these exams has its own requirements and exam topics.
 The organization sets the pass score at 70% for both exams, and individuals receive a certificate upon passing.
 Those passing the INA Nanny Credential Exam also get their names added to the organization's list of credentialed nannies.

 On the other hand, the INA recommends that one has at least 2,000 hours as an in-home nanny before taking the INA Nanny Credential Exam.
 In addition to this, the test taker must be certified in infant or child CPR and first aid.
 In addition to having a photo ID, the applicant must also find a proctor who administers the online exam.
-Both exams cost a fee.
+Both exams have an associated fee.

 An exam booklet is provided through the INA website.
 This booklet provides sample questions concerning the child's physical development, the nutrients that should be included on a child's daily menu and when attention deficit disorder is most commonly diagnosed, as a few examples.